How to Empty Breasts Completely

 Simply begin to move the flange around your breasts and apply tension to different sides where you feel like you could possibly pump more milk from.

 I can attest to this tip, as it worked every time for me and I could not go a pumping session without performing it.

-This technique takes some practice, but once you have it mastered, it will be one of your favorite tools in your pumping tool box to use!
+This technique takes some practice, but once you have it mastered, it will be one of your favorite pumping hacks to use!

 Remember to pump directly after using heat for maximum results.